1

 Comment: Father Vernard Poslusney declared Maria Valtorta's Private Revelation to be the most authentic he ever read.
 "Father Vernard Poslusney is considered by many people throughout Austria, Rome and the United States to be one of the greatest Roman Catholic orators that ever lived.
 He served as a Carmelite retreat director, conducting numerous Conferences, Days of Prayer, Homilies, Lectures, Retreats, Seminars, Sermons, Teachings and Workshops.
 Some of these were with Archbishop Fulton J. Sheen in the 1970's.
 His stratospheric religious discernment and wisdom has enlightened many on the spirituality of Saint John of the Cross, Saint Teresa of Avila and Saint Therese of Lisieux, as well as public and private revelation.
 He was an advisor to the Holy Office, as well as the author of three time-honored books: (Attaining Spiritual Maturity for Contemplation), (Prayer, Aspiration and Contemplation) and (Union with the Lord in Prayer)."

-Third, maintain a strong prayer life, drawing closer to Christ Jesus, Our Lord, at Mass and at eucharistic adoration, and to our Blessed Mother Mary, especially in the Rosary.
+Third, maintain a strong prayer life, drawing closer to Christ Jesus, Our Lord, at Mass and at Eucharistic adoration, and to our Blessed Mother Mary, especially in the Rosary.
 If sheep insist on bad pasturage, at least let them take antidotes.

 Comment: "Antidotes"?
 As Father Mitch pointed out, Maria Valtorta's writings reinvigorates our faith and compels us to spend more time reading scripture.
 That would make the Poem it's own antidote.